 - Slain in Their Sleep: Serge attempts this by setting fire to the boats while Josephine and Anouk are sleeping.
 They escape unscathed but everyone else was shaken up.
 For a moment, Vianne had believed her daughter had died in the fires.

 - Sex God: One of the side effects of consuming the chocolate from Vianne's shop is this, as well as the release of one's inhibitions.
 After a night of passion with her husband, a disheveled messy-haired Yvette walks into Vianne's shop and asks if she has more cacao nibs.
 Vianne asks her how many does she want, followed with Yvette asking how many does she got and Vianne smiling.

 - Sleeping Dummy: Luc pads his bed (with crumpled drawing paper) so he can sneak out to his grandmother's birthday party.

 - Supreme Chef: Vianne's creations are mouth-watering enough to win over an entire town of strict Catholics during Lent.

 - Trailers Always Lie: Some previews suggested that the movie was about someone selling aphrodisiacs disguised as chocolate.
 This happened in the film, sort of, but only once, and it didn't become a plot point.

 - Villainous Breakdown: The Comte has a gentle one at the end of the movie, where he breaks into the chocolate shop intending to destroy it... then he accidentally tastes the chocolate.
-The rush of simple delight he feels opens a floodgate for all the emotions he's been keeping bottled up inside, and he ends up devouring chocolate while sobbing, until he finally curls up in the remains of the Easter display and falls asleep, to be awoken the next morning by Vianne and a effervescent tablet in glass of water.
+The rush of simple delight he feels opens a floodgate for all the emotions he's been keeping bottled up inside, and he ends up devouring chocolate while sobbing, until he finally curls up in the remains of the Easter display and falls asleep, to be awoken the next morning by Vianne and an effervescent tablet in a glass of water.
 So it could be said that he gets his just desserts.
 Vianne is kind to him though and says she won't tell anyone.